tmhglnd/drumcode/docs/reference.md

 *DISCLAIMER: This project is currently in development.
 Please be aware that things may change rapidly and there might be bugs in the software or errors in the documentation.
 You are welcome to file an issue if you encounter any errors.*

-At the moment drumcode is being developed in Max/MSP, although I am thinking of porting to Pure Data for more accessibility.
+At the moment drumcode is being developed in Pure Data (Plug Data), but I'm considering creating clones for MaxMSP as well.

 ## Table of Content